YuliyaShapovalova/yuliyashapovalova.github.io/_teaching/2014-spring-teaching-1.md

 location: "Nijmegen, The Netherlands"
 ---

 I am giving the following lectures in this course: introduction to probability theory and Bayesian inference; Gaussian processes; Markov Chain Monte Carlo; variational inference.
+I am also supervising some of the practical sessions.

 Heading 1
 ======